KULL-Centre/ProteinUnfolding2D/README.md

 Python library for thermodynamic analysis of protein unfolding using both temperature and chemical denaturant.

-Current version is made for data from NanoTemper Prometheus
+Current version is made for data from NanoTemper Prometheus, see fork by rnorrild for NanoTemper Panta version

 ### Examples